-This inspiring memoir takes us from her peaceful childhood in a remote village in Iraq through loss and brutality to safety in Germany.
+This inspiring memoir takes us from her peaceful childhood in Iraq through loss and brutality to safety in Germany.
+She is the subject of Alexandria Bombach’s film On Her Shoulders, a Nobel Peace Prize nominee and the first Goodwill Ambassador for the Dignity of Survivors of Human Trafficking of the United Nations.
 Courage and testimony can change the world: this is one of those books.

 ‘Those who thought that by their cruelty they could silence her were wrong.
-Nadia Murad’s spirit is not broken and her voice will not be muted’ Amal Clooney
+Nadia Murad’s spirit is not broken, and her voice with not be muted’ Amal Clooney

-‘Offers powerful insight into the barbarity the Yazidi suffered alongside glimpses into their mystical culture . . . this is an important book by a brave woman, fresh testament to humankind’s potential for chilling and inexplicable evil’ Ian Birrell, The Times
+‘Offers powerful insight into the barbarity the Yazidi suffered alongside glimpses into their mystical culture… this is an important book by a brave woman’ The Times

-‘Courageous . . .
-Anyone who wants to understand the so called Islamic State should read’ The Economist
+‘Courageous… Anyone who wants to understand the so-called Islamic State should read The Last Girl‘ The Economist

 Newsletter Signup